Why Study Arts Administration?

 What is arts administration?

-What is the difference between arts administration and arts management?
+What is the difference between arts administration & arts management?

 Why study arts administration?

-As more and more arts organizations recognize the value of the highly specialized training that people with degrees in arts administration receive, these employers are increasingly seeking out candidates with masters' level training for key staff positions.
+As more arts and cultural organizations as well as funders, foundations, and government agencies recognize the value of the highly specialized training that people with degrees in arts administration receive, employers are increasingly seeking candidates with master’s level training for key staff positions.

 What will I learn?